 I am also currently teaching Current Trends in Parliamentary Administration and Public Financial Management courses at McGill University’s School of Continuing Studies.

 I am the module leader for the British Politics first year undergraduate module.

 - Policy-Making in the European Union (third year)

-I have recently contributed two chapters in Z. Hoque (ed) Making Governments Accountable: The Role of Public Accounts Committees and National Audit Offices (London and New York: Routledge).
-The chapters examine PAC practices in the UK Westminster Parliament and in the Caribbean islands of Jamaica and Trinidad and Tobago.
+The above two chapters examine PAC practices in the UK Westminster Parliament and in the Caribbean islands of Jamaica and Trinidad and Tobago.
 The chapters investigate how internal and external institutional agents may shape the development and working of a PAC.